Understanding Land and Buildings Transaction Tax (LBTT) in Scotland

 LBTT Basics: Rates and Thresholds

-LBTT is characterized by its progressive nature, where different portions of the property price are taxed at different rates.
-This structure ensures that the tax is more aligned with the property’s value.
+LBTT is characterised by its progressive nature, where different portions of the property price are taxed at different rates.
+This structure ensures that the tax is more aligned with the property's value.

 Residential Property Rates